shubhaam13/SVCE-PLAYER/index.md

 ### Support or Contact

-Having trouble with Pages?
+Having trouble with Application?
 Check out our [Website](https://shubhaam13.github.io/) or [contact support](https://shubhaam13.github.io/) and we’ll help you sort it out.